google/oss-fuzz/docs/fuzzer_environment.md

 directory.
 Other directories like `$WORK`, `$SRC` OR dependent packages installed in build.sh will not be available.

-You can ensure that the fuzz target works correctly by using `run_fuzzer` command (see instructions [here](new_project_guide.md#testing-locally)).
+You should ensure that the fuzz target works correctly by using `run_fuzzer` command (see instructions [here](new_project_guide.md#testing-locally)).
 This command uses a clean base-runner docker container and not the base-builder docker container created during build-time.